Kale: one of the famous-est of superfoods!

-Fried with olive oil and a little bit of garlic, beautiful, put raw through a juicer?
-Hmmm…
+Fried in olive oil with a little bit of garlic?
+Absolutely delicious.
+Pushed through a juicer, raw?
+Well…

 Why You Shouldn’t Juice Kale – Dangers and Side effects